kedacore/keda-docs/content/docs/1.5/concepts/authentication.md

 If you have multiple containers in a deployment, you will need to include the name of the container that has the references in the `ScaledObject`.
 If you do not include a `containerName` it will default to the first container.
 KEDA will attempt to resolve references from secrets, config maps, and environment variables of the container.

-While this method works for many scenarios, there are some downsides.
-This method makes it difficult to efficiently share auth config across `ScaledObjects`.
-It also doesn’t support referencing a secret directly, only secrets that are referenced by the container.
-This method also doesn't support a model where other types of authentication may work - namely "pod identity" where access to a source could be acquired with no secrets or connection strings.
-For these and other reasons, we also provide a `TriggerAuthentication` resource to define authentication as a separate resource to a `ScaledObject`, which can reference secrets directly or supply configuration like pod identity.

 ### The downsides

 While this method works for many scenarios, there are some downsides: